yelghali/azure-docs/articles/aks/concepts-sustainability-application-design.md

 - Monitor CPU and memory allocations when running integration tests or unit tests.
 - Configure alerts or test failures if surpassing the established baseline values, helping avoid deploying non-sustainable workloads.

+## Profiling and measuring

+Measuring, profiling, and testing workloads are imperative to understanding how to best use allocated resources.

+### Assess where parallelization is possible

+Without properly profiling and testing workloads, it's difficult to know if it's making the best use of the underlying platform and deployed resources.

+_Green Software Foundation alignment: [Measuring sustainability](sustainability-design-principles.md#measuring-sustainability)_

+**Recommendation:**

+- Test your applications to understand concurrent requests, simultaneous processing, and more.
+- If you're running Machine Learning (ML) for tests, consider machines with a GPU for better efficiency gains.
+- Identify if the workload is performance intensive and work toward optimization.
+- _Consider this tradeoff:_ Running GPU-based machines for ML tests may increase the cost.

 ### Assess with chaos engineering